Dentistry

 • Metronidazole

-The course of treatment for most antibiotics is 10 to 14 days.
-They must be taken for the entire course of treatment, even if your symptoms disappear.
+The course of treatment for most antibiotics is 7 to 10 days.
+Antibiotics must be taken for the entire treatment duration to ensure complete recovery, even if your symptoms disappear sooner.

 Tips for Managing Pain